AlonX2/FourJS/README.md

 **These functions are:**

 #### `awake()`
-These method runs immediately after the component is added to an object (thus, usualy before the frame cycle has bagun), you can look at it as a constuctor.
+These method runs immediately after the component is added to an object (thus, usualy before the frame cycle has bagun), you can look at it as a constructor.
 It should be used to create proparties and prepare the structure of the component for frame cycle.

 #### `start()`